qaisjp/plfa.github.io/courses/tspl/2019/Assignment2.lagda.md

 If so, prove; if not, can you give a relation weaker than isomorphism that relates the two sides?

+we don't know which one is false on the left hand side, so we dunno which one on the right hand side is true

 #### Exercise `Classical` (stretch)

 Consider the following principles: